 From a Stack Overflow question: “a hacked version of a Google Chrome extension I use was distributed via Chrome’s automatic extension updates.
 Is it possible to stop Google Chrome from automatically updating extensions?”
 The answer is there’s not an easy way to disable them in Chrome.
 But there should be, and this post explains why.… Continue reading When Chrome extension developers sell out, users get pwned.
 Why is there not the option to disable automatic updates for specific extensions, as with Firefox?

 Welcome!
 You are roaming the land of Key Discussions!
-Here, hopefully your common sense will tingle, your head will spin, and your eyes will roll. 🙄 The focus will be on consumer advocacy, especially as it pertains to US tech companies.
-“Why focus on this kind of justice?” you may ask, as there are certainly… Continue reading A Fresh Start
+The focus will be on consumer advocacy, especially as it pertains to US tech companies.
+“Why focus on this kind of justice?” you may ask, as there are certainly bigger fish to fry.
+One reason is I’m already mulling these issues while editing Techmeme.
+Secondly, technology… Continue reading A Fresh Start